Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Common Sports Betting Odds Formats

-Sports betting odds can look confusing at first because sportsbooks may use different formats.
-The good news is that all formats tell you the same two things: how likely the outcome is considered to be and how much you can win if your bet cashes.
+Sports betting odds come in three common formats — American, decimal, and fractional — and all three tell you the same two things: how likely the outcome is considered to be and how much you can win if your bet cashes.
+The format is just a different way of writing the same price.

 American Odds